lineality/parkinsons_resources/README.md

 - https://www.parkinsonvoiceproject.org/SpeechExercises

 #### SLP
-"SLP" stands for "Speech Language Pathology" which, if confusing, is standard terminology for a speech-swallowing therapist and/or a speech-language-brain-training therapist.
+"SLP" stands for "Speech Language Pathology" which, if confusing (what exactly does "Pathology" refer to in most SLP cases?), is standard terminology for a speech-swallowing therapist and/or a speech-language-brain-training therapist (at least in the USA).
-An interesting distinction in the 'extend' vs. 'contract' goal of treating parkinsons, is that the LSVT-PT school focuses (it has been said, though I'm sure some will beg to differ) on increasing-the-amplitude: goal = bigger amplitude, whereas the SLP-SpeakOut school focuses on intent, or not being automatic: goal = act with intent / or act not-automatically.
+An interesting distinction in the 'extend' vs. 'contract' goal of treating Parkinsons, is that the LSVT-PT school focuses (it has been said, though I'm sure some will beg to differ) on increasing-the-amplitude of motion: goal = bigger amplitude, (hence the "big" program) whereas the SLP-SpeakOut school focuses on intent, or not being automatic: goal = act with intent / or act not-automatically.
 In some cases the semantics may be unhelpful when getting to the measurable-outcomes, but a core example from SpeakOut (perhaps the founding example) is that when people with parkinsons have trouble maintaining their ability to speak when counting from one to twenty (with the numbers fading to nothing by the end), when counting backwards (which for most people takes effort and deliberation and intent and cannot be done without thinking or focusing) each number can be said in a loud clear voice (by the same person who could not do that counting forwards).
 Retraining your brain to do things, perhaps with new neural pathways via neuroplasticity, using different parts of the brain is a key theme in parkinson's treatment, though the brain is still not well understood.